September 25th

 Commentary:

 How about the similarity between the two?
 Well, the author cleverly points to the impact of each one's actions.
 When a hoarder accumulates wealth, he is neither enjoying the resources himself nor is he utilizing it for the benefit of others.
-His affluence gets stagnated and comes to no use for anyone.
-But one day, at least on the day he passes away, he has to part with his wealth.
+His affluence stagnates and comes to no use for anyone.
+But one day, at least the day he passes away, he has to part with his wealth.
 That which he had so carefully and diligently accumulated is finally enjoyed (or misused) by his survivors!
-After all, there is no saying if one's assets were put to good use or utilized for the wrong causes by others.
-Whereas, a generous giver willingly parts with his money when alive.
-He gets the opportunity to revel in the happiness of the beneficiaries of his good deeds, which in turn makes him happy!
-At least there is a guarantee that it was used for the right cause.
+After all, there is no saying that one's assets will be put to good use or utilized for the wrong causes by others.

-Whether willingly or unwillingly, when the wealth accumulated is eventually for the benefit of others, might as well do good and be happy.
+Whether willingly or unwillingly, when the wealth accumulated is eventually for the benefit of others, we might as well do good and be happy.
 It is impossible for one's heart to be enlightened and still be a miser!
 Happiness isn't a result of what we get, but of what we give.
 For, it is in the giving that we receive!

 pada vigrahaH: